osilab-kaist/smac_exp/README.md

 </br>

 ## 🆚 SMAC vs SMAC+
 * [SMAC](https://github.com/oxwhirl/smac) is the standard benchmark of Multi-Agent Reinforcement Learning.
-SMAC are mainly concerned with ensuring that all agents cooperatively eliminate approaching adversaries only through fine manipulation with obvious reward func tions.
+It is mainly concerned with ensuring that all agents cooperatively eliminate approaching adversaries only through fine manipulation with obvious reward functions.

 * [SMAC+](https://github.com/osilab-kaist/smac_plus) contains total 8 maps and categorizes into three types like `defense`, `offense`, `challenging`.
-It is interested in the exploration capability of MARL algorithms to efficiently learn implicit multi-stage tasks and environmental factors as well as micro-control.
+It is interested in the exploration capability of MARL algorithms to efficiently learn implicitly multi-stage tasks and environmental factors as well as micro-control.

 | Main Issues           | SMAC   | SMAC+ |
 |:-----------------------:|:--------:|:-------:|